MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/launch-json.md

 <!-- ====================================================================== -->
 ## Adding configurations

-You can define your own, additional configurations, in order to XYZ.
+You can define your own, additional debugging configurations.
 Click the **Add configuration** button.

 <!-- ====================================================================== -->